Relationship Between Family Support, C-Reactive Protein and Body Mass Index Among Outpatients with Schizophrenia

 Abstract

-Schizophrenia has been associated with increased inflammatory and metabolic disturbances.
-Perceived family support possibly effectuates changes in inflammatory and metabolic biomarkers.
-The aim of the present study was to determine the associations between family support, C-reactive protein (CRP) and Body Mass Index (BMI) in a sample of schizophrenic outpatients.
-In this cross-sectional correlation study 206 schizophrenic outpatients in clinical remission completed the standardized self-report questionnaire that assessed family support (family support scale-FSS).
+Background/Objectives: Schizophrenia has been associated with increased inflammatory and metabolic disturbances.
+Perceived family support potentially affects inflammatory and metabolic biomarkers.
+The aim of this study was to determine the interrelations between family support, C-reactive protein (CRP) and Body Mass Index (BMI) in a sample of outpatients with schizophrenia.
+Importantly, this study sought to elucidate the effect of perceived family support on inflammatory processes among patients with schizophrenia.
+Methods: In this cross-sectional correlation study, 206 outpatients with schizophrenia in clinical remission completed a standardized self-report questionnaire that assessed family support (Family Support Scale—FSS).
 Sociodemographic, clinical and laboratory data were also recorded.
-49.5% of the participants had detectable CRP values (≥0.11mg/dl), whereas 14.6% had positive CRP levels (>0.6mg/dl).
-There was a significant difference in CRP levels across the different BMI groups (normal-weight/ overweight vs. obese).
-For obese patients, the crude odds ratio (OR) for detectable CRP values was 1.980 with 95% confidence interval (CI) [1.056, 3.713] and for positive CRP values the OR was 27.818 (95% CI [6.300, 122.838]).
-Significant positive correlations were observed among CRP, BMI and illness duration, while scores on FSS were negatively associated with these variables.
-Results from the binary logistic regression analysis indicated that both BMI and family support were significant factors in determining the likelihood of having positive CRP levels, with each unit increase in the BMI associated with a 17% (95% CI [0.025, 0.337]) increase in the odds and with each unit increase in family support leading to a 8.6% (95% CI [0.018, 0.15]) decrease.
-The moderation analysis revealed that the association between family support and the probability of having positive CRP levels depends on BMI values, but the magnitude of the decreased risk for positive CRP associated with the protective effect of family support is significant (b=-0.1972, SE=0.053, OR=0.821, p=0.000, 95% CI [-0.3010, -0.0934]) only for obese patients.
-The effect of perceived family support on inflammatory responses becomes evident in cases where beyond metabolic complications inflammatory processes have already been established.
-However, primary interventions are considered necessary for schizophrenic patients in order to maintain BMI within normal limits and avoid the subsequent nosological sequelae.
+Results: Among the participants, 49.5% had detectable CRP values (≥0.11 mg/dL), whereas 14.6% had positive CRP levels (>0.6 mg/dL).
+There was a significant difference in CRP levels among the different BMI groups (normal weight/overweight vs. obese).
+For obese patients, the crude odds ratios (ORs) for detectable and positive CRP values were 1.980 (95% confidence interval (CI) [1.056, 3.713]) and 27.818 (95% CI [6.300, 122.838]), respectively.
+Significant positive correlations were observed among CRP, BMI and illness duration, while scores on the FSS were negatively associated with these variables.
+The results of binary logistic regression analysis indicated that both BMI and family support were significant factors in determining the likelihood of having positive CRP levels, with each unit increase in the BMI associated with a 17% (95% CI [0.025, 0.337]) increase in the odds, and with each unit increase in family support leading to an 8.6% (95% CI [0.018, 0.15]) decrease.
+A moderation analysis revealed that the association between family support and the probability of having positive CRP levels depends on the BMI value, but only for obese patients did the protective effect of family support significantly decrease the magnitude of the risk of having positive CRP (b = −0.1972, SE = 0.053, OR = 0.821, p = 0.000, 95% CI [−0.3010, −0.0934]).
+Conclusions: The effect of perceived family support on inflammatory responses becomes evident in cases where beyond metabolic complications, inflammatory processes have already been established.
+Increased perceived family support seems to protect against inflammation and, notably, the association between low perceived family support and increased inflammation is even stronger.
+Establishing the role of family involvement during the treatment of patients with schizophrenia through inflammatory processes is a novelty of this study, emphasizing the need to incorporate family therapy into psychiatric treatment plans.
+However, primary interventions are considered necessary for patients with schizophrenia in order to maintain their BMI within normal limits and avoid the subsequent nosological sequelae.

 Article activity feed